 -Kerrin Epstein, Lead Teacher and AmeriCorps Member

-Tags: Family Learning, student stories, students, teaching, volunteers
+Tags: Family Learning, students, teaching, volunteers

 It was a very wet and windy day, but twenty students and two teachers from the Crestwood Family Learning Program visited the Richard Byrd Library on December 1, 2010.
 Sandy Freund, director of the library, welcomed us and showed us all around the new library building.
 We saw the 18 computers, the circulation and information desks, the quiet study room, the many items for adult students learning English, and the area for children.
 Seven students received library cards.